The secure CJSM email is:

 Immigration & asylum

-Prior to joining Chambers, Alex was a senior caseworker at a prominent London immigration firm, working on the Gurkha litigation.
-During his pupillage, he assisted Benjamin Hawkin in preparing the landmark case of ZH (Tanzania) v SSHD UKSC 4 in the Supreme Court.
+Before joining Chambers, Alex was a senior caseworker at a prominent London immigration firm, working on the Gurkha litigation.
+When he first joined Chambers in 2010, he assisted Benjamin Hawkin in preparing the landmark case of ZH (Tanzania) v SSHD UKSC 4 in the Supreme Court.

 International human rights